tomverelst/prommer/README.md

 # Configuration

 Starting Prommer is easy.
+All flags are optional.

 ```
 $ prommer [-target-file <target-file>] [-monitoring-label <label-name>]
 ```

+The `-target-file` flag is the location where the JSON file will be written.
+The default value is `/etc/prometheus/target-groups.json`.

+The `-monitoring-label` flag is the label that will be used to filter containers.
+The default value is `prometheus-target`.

 Prometheus must be configured to use the target groups JSON file.
-You must set the `file_sd_configs` field for the Prometheus scrape job to use the target groups
+You must set the `file_sd_configs` field for the Prometheus scrape job to use the target groups.
+Example:

 ```yaml
 scrape_configs: